GerardWassink/rasp_routes_py/README.md

 **`turnout_name`** - This text describes the names of your turnouts.

-**`route_definition`** - A route definition specifies two inputs that define a route as start- and end-point.
+**`input1`** **`input2`** - A route is defined by two inputs, one as start- and one as end-point.
 Routes are specified by two input id_numbers.
-When for example we want a route from inputs 4 and 8, we specify "0408".
+When for example we want a route from input 4 to input 8, we specify "04:08".
 Note that the route from 8 to 4 is identical (duh).
-Whlie running, the program evaluates pushed buttons in numerical order, so when one activates inputs 8 and 4 in that order, the program will evaluate that against a route identified by "0408".
+While running, the program evaluates activated inputs in numerical order, so when one activates inputs 8 and 4 in that order, the program will evaluate that against a route identified by "04:08".

 **`turnout_states`** - This field is stored in a table next to the valid routes table.
 It contains 1 character per turnout, so the length of this field must be equal to the 	number of specified turnouts.
 Values for each character in this field are: